muses-code-js/js-intro-workshop/cheat-sheet.md

 ###scope

-Scope is the set of variables, objects, and functions that you can access
+Scope is the set of variables, objects, and functions that you can access.

 ###console

  A method of interacting with the system.
 In order to write to the browser console, you could use console.log(‘Hello World’).
 This would write Hello World in the browser console.